Dohppak/dohppak.github.io/README.md

-# knpw.rs
+# seungheondoh

-With Ken Powers comes Ken Responsibility.
+DataScientist & Desinger

 This is the source code for my [personal website][web].
 Built with [GatsbyJS] and deployed to [Netlify].